CACILTD/forecaster/user-guide/Data/Data-Columns.md

 In some cases, you will be able to select the argument value from a drop-down list rather than typing in the information.

 ### Example
-Suppose we want to create a new column which is a function of three other columns: A x (B + C).
+Suppose we want to create a new column which is a function of three other columns: `A x (B + C)`.
 The order of precedence for this system is similar to how a basic calculator works - those functions higher up the calculation are completed first.
-We therefore want to create the formula as B + C x A.
+We therefore want to create the formula as `B + C x A`.

 - First click on `< Expression Builder…>` and select the COLUMN() function which only requires one argument – the name of the column you want to use.
 From the Argument 1 drop-down list, we can select column B.